ZaanSan/ZoOS/README.md

 ### Prerequisites

-If you want to compile yourself the kernel using the makefile provided you will need to build your own GCC Cross-compiler using this tutorial : https://wiki.osdev.org/GCC_Cross-Compiler
+If you want to compile yourself the kernel using the makefile provided you will need to build your own GCC Cross-compiler using this tutorial : https://wiki.osdev.org/GCC_Cross-Compiler .
+Otherwise, the iso file of the os is already provided.

 ### How to use it